sheldonhull/sheldonhull.hugo/content/blog/2019-11-04-getting-starting-with-python-for-data-exploration.md

 ## Wrap Up

-Lots of great options to visualize data with Python :grinning:.
+Lots of great options to visualize data with Python :grinning: .
 I'll definitely be spending more time learning how to manipulate and query datasets with Python, and eventually give Dash by Plotly a try as well.
 I've enjoyed Grafana, but it's really meant for time series monitoring, not for the flexible data visualization options that can be done so easily in Python.

 Hopefully, this gave you a good start on some of the benefits and ease of use of Python if you, like me, are coming from a PowerShell and SQL Server heavy background, and have wanted to know more about Python. :taco: